 COMP W

-Article 31
+Article 31 [Post 21 November shadows’ meeting version]

 Coordination function

 1. The Authority shall fulfil a general coordination role between competent authorities, in particular in situations where adverse developments could potentially jeopardise the orderly functioning and integrity of financial markets or the stability of the financial system or in situations of significant cross-border business potentially affecting the protection of policyholders, pension scheme members and beneficiaries (924 Balz, 925 Cornillet et al > applies only to Art.
 2) in the Union.